ISUgenomics/bioinformatics-workbook/dataAnalysis/nextflow/01_introductionToNextFlow.md

 ## nextflow run

 `nextflow run` can be used on a nextflow `main.nf` script or can be run directly from github repository.
-Let's try this using a nextflow blast script developed by Iowa State's Genome Informatic's Facility (ISUGIF) by calling it directly from the github repo.
+Let's try this using a nextflow blast script developed by Iowa State's Genome Informatic's Facility (ISUGIF) by calling it directly from the Github repo.

 **Command: Showing the usage statement**